Main Content

 Open Existing FIS

-You can open an existing FIS from MATLAB workspace or a FIS file.
+You can open an existing FIS or FIS tree from the MATLAB workspace or from a file.

-To open a FIS from the MATLAB workspace, in the Open from Workspace drop-down list, select the FIS.
+To open a fuzzy system from the MATLAB workspace, in the Open from Workspace drop-down list, select the FIS or FIS tree object.

-To open a FIS from a FIS file (*.fis), click Browse.
+To open a FIS from a file, click Browse.
 Then, in the Open Fuzzy Inference System dialog box, browse to the folder that contains the file, select the file, and click Open.

-You can create a template FIS structure for any of the supported FIS types.
+You can create a template structure for any of the following systems.

-If your application has two input variables and one output variable, in the Getting Started dialog box, under Template Fuzzy Inference Systems, click the corresponding type of FIS that you want to create.
+If you are creating a single FIS object and your application has two input variables and one output variable, in the Getting Started dialog box, under Template Fuzzy Inference Systems, click the corresponding type of FIS that you want to create.

 If your application has more than two inputs or more than one output, in the Getting Started dialog box, under General Fuzzy Inference Systems, click Custom FIS.